home-assistant/home-assistant.io/source/_integrations/rflink.markdown

 The `rflink` {% term integration %} supports devices that use [RFLink gateway firmware](https://www.rflink.nl/download.php), for example, the [Nodo RFLink Gateway](https://www.nodo-shop.nl/21-rflink-).
 RFLink Gateway is an Arduino Mega firmware that allows two-way communication with a multitude of RF wireless devices using cheap hardware (Arduino + transceiver).

-The 433 MHz spectrum is used by many manufacturers mostly using their own protocol/standard and includes devices like: light switches, blinds, weather stations, alarms and various other sensors.
+The 433 MHz spectrum is used by many manufacturers.
+Mostly using their own protocol/standard, they use this spectrum to communicate with devices such as light switches, blinds, weather stations, alarms, and various other sensors.

-RFLink Gateway supports a number of RF frequencies, using a wide range of low-cost hardware.
-[Their website](https://www.rflink.nl) provides details for various RF transmitters, receivers and transceiver modules for 433MHz, 868MHz and 2.4 GHz.
+The RFLink Gateway supports a number of RF frequencies, using a wide range of low-cost hardware.
+[Their website](https://www.rflink.nl) provides details for various RF transmitters, receivers, and transceiver modules for 433MHz, 868MHz, and 2.4 GHz.

 {% note %}
-Versions later than R44 add support for IKEA Ansluta, Philips Living Colors Gen1 and MySensors devices.
+Versions later than R44 add support for IKEA Ansluta, Philips Living Colors Gen1, and MySensors devices.
 {% endnote %}

 A complete list of devices supported by RFLink can be found [here](https://www.rflink.nl/devlist.php).